 Çağhan Kızıl is an Associate Professor of Neuroscience in Helmholtz Association, Germany.
 He obtained his B.Sc. from Middle East Technical University in Ankara, Turkey; M.Sc. from University of Göttingen, and Ph.D from Max Planck Institute Tübingen, Germany.
 His researches focus on stem cells and their therapeutic use in Alzheimer’s disease.
+As a scientist, Çağhan became a vocal public figure extensively talking, writing and sharing about the COVID-19 Coronavirus pandemic in Turkey.
 Besides his scientific publications, Çağhan also writes about academic freedom both in Turkey and abroad.

 Gulce Nazli Dikecligil is a post-doctoral researcher at University of Pennsylvania, working in the field of sensory neuroscience.
 She received her undergraduate degrees in Biomedical Engineering and Applied Mathematics, and her doctoral degree in Neuroscience from Stony Brook University.
 Her research focuses on understanding how context and emotional states shape sensory perceptions.
 She has contributed to the projects “Talk Turkey Conference: Rethinking Life since Gezi”, Suzanne Lacy’s “Between the Door and the Street”, “We are here Ahparig, Global Photo Campaign”.
 Originally from Istanbul, she currently lives in Philadelphia.